NilFoundation/crypto3/gitbook-docs/modules/cpp/algebra/manual/field.md

+---
+description: Crypto3.Field manual
+---

-# field
+# field elements

+## Field

-`field` type is a generic type which is an extension of `boost::multiprecision` .
-It is optimised for arithmetic in the finite field.
+`field` type is a generic type which is an extension of `boost::multiprecision`.&#x20;

 All fields implemented in algebra library conform to the concept of a field type.
 A field must conform to the field traits defined in `algebra/include/nil/crypto3/algebra/type_traits.hpp`

-Field is generally specialised per curve and it holds the domain and other curve specific constants.
+Field consists of a set of stateless policies and with the extension of `modular_adaptor` allows for finite field arithmetic.
+Field is generally extended per curve and it holds the domain and other curve specific constants.&#x20;

+If you wish to use elliptic curve related arithmetic , use __ `element_fp.`

+If you wish to perform multiprecision airthmetic unrelated to curves see `crypto3::multiprecision`

-## Usage
+### Usage

-Fields are defined under the namespace `nil::crypto3::algebra::fields` and header need to be included ex: `nil/crypto3/algebra/fields/<curve>/scalar_field.hpp`
+Fields are defined under the namespace `nil::crypto3::algebra::fields` and header need to be included ex: `nil/crypto3/algebra/fields/field.hpp`

-A field can be instantiated as
+A field can be instantiated as:

 ```cpp
 field<254> //254 - is the modulus Bits
 ```

-Specialised for curves as base fields and scalar fields are usually defined as
+Specialised for curves as `base` fields and `scalar` fields are usually defined as

 ```cpp
 //fields/secp/secp_k1